NotNightSky/ViperX/README.md

 # ViperX

-Just a simple minecraft project/plugin that clears any player's inventory when banned and is experimentally compatible with advanced ban plugin
+Just a simple minecraft project/plugin that clears any player's inventory when banned and is fully compatible with AdvancedBan and LiteBan.

 ## Authors